colejd/colejd.github.io/_posts/2018-04-13-spurious-spatial-correlations.md

 cover-photo-alt: A picture of Maine with spatial data overlaid
 ---

-I was a bit out of place in my Intro to GIS course during college.
-Our professor gave a term assignment where we were to choose a spatial data set and perform some kind of analysis upon it.
-The problem I ran into was that I had no spatial data on hand, and no practical application to simulate.
+At the end of my Intro to GIS course in grad school, I ran into a problem.
+The professor assigned us a term project where we were to choose a spatial data set and perform some kind of analysis upon it.
+Unfortunately for me, this assumed we were all in fields that were already working with spatial data; economists, sociologists, marine biologists, and so on.
+As a humble code monkey, I had no topical data to work with.

-Finding data to work with wasn't a big deal.
-It turns out that there is an absolute *wealth* of information online that is both spatial and free.
-The problem of what to do with the data remained, though.
-It was at this point that I found Tyler Vigen's [Spurious Correlations](http://www.tylervigen.com), a website that draws correlations between (hopefully) unrelated data sets, such as the divorce rate in Maine and margarine sales per capita over time.
-I thought it would be funny to do the same with spatial data for Maine.
+I was soon made aware of Tyler Vigen's [Spurious Correlations](http://www.tylervigen.com), a website that draws correlations between (hopefully) unrelated data sets, such as the divorce rate in Maine and margarine sales per capita over time.
+There is a wealth of freely available spatial data made available by government agencies and ESRI, so I thought it would be funny to try out similar techniques with these data sets.

 These are my results.